SteveSmith16384/PhysicsSpaceWar/README.md

 # Space War!

 A physics-based multiplayer battle game.

+Designed and programmed by Stephen Smith (stephen.carlylesmith_AT_googlemail.com)

 Uses JBox2d for the physics and keyboard/gamepads for the controls.